-NUR 101 Nursing Fundamentals
+NUR 101 Nursing Fundamentals (6 credits)

 This introductory course is designed to help students develop the basic skills needed to be dependent care agents.
 This course provides a foundation for the practice of nursing, including the nursing process and a hierarchy of self-care needs.
 Building on this foundation, information is presented on the rationales for determining nursing actions to help patients meet their universal and developmental self-care needs and to assist them in overcoming their self-care limitations.
 Pharmacology, dosage and solutions are also included in this course.
 Skill attainment is emphasized in the skills laboratory and through concurrent clinical laboratory experiences which focus on the self-care needs of adults, particularly the elderly.
-Four lecture hours and 15 laboratory/clinical hours per week.
-Prerequisites: MTH 091, an acceptable mathematics diagnostic assessment score and permission of the department head.
-Course fee: \$90.
-Laboratory fee: \$30.
+Four lecture hours and fifteen laboratory/clinical hours per week.
+Prerequisites: MTH 091 or an acceptable mathematics diagnostic assessment score and permission of the department head.
+Course fee: \$120.
+Laboratory fee: \$35.
 Insurance: \$9.
-Usually offered in the fall.
+Usually offered in the fall and spring.

-NUR 103 Nursing in Society
+NUR 103 Nursing in Society (1 credit)

 This course introduces nursing roles and responsibilities, emphasizing the accountability of nurses for their own actions within accepted legal and ethical frameworks.
 Trends in modern nursing are studied in light of their historical context.
 Career opportunities for nurses are explored.
 One lecture hour per week.
 Prerequisite: permission of the department head.
-Course fee: \$15.
-Usually offered in the spring.
+Course fee: \$20.
+Usually offered in the spring and summer.

-NUR 151 Adult Nursing
+NUR 151 Adult Nursing (6 credits)

 The focus of this course is on the nursing process as a method of determining the nursing actions needed to help patients compensate for their inability to engage in self-care.
 Common health problems of adults are studied, along with related pharmacology.
 Skill attainment is emphasized in the skills laboratory and through concurrent clinical laboratory experiences which emphasize the therapeutic and developmental self-care requirements of adults with common health problems.
-Four lecture hours and 15 laboratory/clinical hours per week.
+Four lecture hours and fifteen laboratory/clinical hours per week.
 Prerequisite: NUR 101 or permission of the department head.
-Course fee: \$90.
-Laboratory fee: \$42.
+Course fee: \$120.
+Laboratory fee: \$47.
 Insurance: \$9.
-Usually offered in the spring.
+Usually offered in the spring and summer.